mumbleskates/bilrost/README.md

 trait-based dispatch could be back-ported to `prost` to make it easier to use, but it might be a significant API break.)

-`bilrost` also provides object safe traits, `MessageDyn` and `DistinguishedMessageDyn`, which can be used to do most operations to messages via trait objects.
+`bilrost` has also implemented a couple requested features not yet available in `prost`:

+* message fields can be ignored via attribute
+* implementations are available for `no_std`-compatible hash maps, vecs that inline short values, `ByteString`, etc.
+* `Message` and `DistinguishedMessage` traits are object-safe and provide full functionality as trait objects.
 At time of writing, `prost 0.12.3` has very little functionality exposed in an object-safe way; the only object-safe methods compute the encoded length of the message and clear its fields.

-TODO: look over more unsolved complaints in the prost issues

 ## Differences from Protobuf